 7. – Hanoi and Saigon Look Different

-The other day when we were traveling outside Saigon, I remarked how different southern Vietnam looked from Hanoi.
+While traveling outside Saigon the other day, I remarked on how different southern Vietnam looked from Hanoi.
 The part outside Saigon that we were at, Binh Duong province, some of the roads we were traveling on reminded me of places I had been in Cambodia; Saigon is quite close to Cambodia.

 8. – The Vietnamese Feel Hanoi and Saigon Are Different.